Kansas Tax Problem Guide: Tax Relief from KS Taxes

 Petition for Abatement

-Additionally, if you are asking the Taxation Division to accept original income tax returns instead of final assessments or additional information, such as other states’ tax returns, after the deadline to submit additional information, you also must complete and submit a Validity of Debt Petition for Abatement.
+Additionally, if you are asking the Taxation Division to accept original income tax returns instead of final assessments or additional information, such as other states’ tax returns, after the deadline to submit additional information, you also must complete and submit a Validity of Liability Petition for Abatement.

 The Department of Revenue has a Taxpayer Advocate, whose job is to help consumers resolve state tax disputes when they have exhausted all other avenues of resolution.
 You can contact the Taxpayer Advocate via email at firstname.lastname@example.org.